 The North Embankment separates the impoundment to the south and the North Causeway (M-120) and Muskegon Lakeshore Trail to the north.
-In January 2023, MERG recognized sloughing on the interior slope of the North Embankment of the impoundment, likely due to wind/wave action during storm events.
-MERG promptly began slope reinforcement repairs and those repairs are anticipated to be complete in May 2023.
-Photographs from the April 17, 2023 site visit show the on-going slope reinforcement by MERG (Photos 1 and 2).
-A follow-up site visit was performed on May 15, 2023 which shows the near completed repairs of the North Embankment interior slope (Photos 3 and 4).
-The North Embankment appeared to be in good condition after the repairs (Photos 3 and 4) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.
+The North Embankment appeared to be in good condition (Photos 1 and 2) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.